Cyborg: Future scope and regulation of implantable technologies

 Given the technical scope of current and future implantable sensory/telemetric devices, such devices will be greatly proliferated, and will have connections to commercial, medical, and governmental networks.
 For example, in the medical sector, patients will be able to log in to their home computer, and thus visit virtual doctor's offices, medical databases, and receive medical prognoses from the comfort of their own home from the data collected through their implanted telemetric devices.
 However, this online network presents large security concerns because it has been proven by several U.S. universities that hackers could get onto these networks and shut down peoples' electronic prosthetics.
 Cyborg data mining refers to the collection of data produced by implantable devices.

 These sorts of technologies are already present in the U.S. workforce as a firm in River Falls, Wisconsin, called Three Square Market partnered with a Swedish firm Biohacks Technology to implant RFID microchips (which are about the size of a grain of rice) in the hands of its employees that allow employees to access offices, computers, and even vending machines.
 More than 50 of the firm's 85 employees were chipped.
 It was confirmed that the American Food and Drug Administration approved of these implantations.
 If these devices are to be proliferated within society, then the question that begs to be answered is what regulatory agency will oversee the operations, monitoring, and security of these devices?
 According to this case study of Three Square Market, it seems that the FDA is assuming a role in regulating and monitoring these devices.
 It has been argued that a new regulatory framework needs to be developed so that the law keeps up with developments in implantable technologies.

 Cyborg Foundation

 In 2010, the Cyborg Foundation became the world's first international organization dedicated to help humans become cyborgs.
 The foundation was created by cyborg Neil Harbisson and Moon Ribas as a response to the growing number of letters and emails received from people around the world interested in becoming cyborgs.
-The foundation's main aims are to extend human senses and abilities by creating and applying cybernetic extensions to the body, to promote the use of cybernetics in cultural events and to defend cyborg rights.
+The foundation's main aims are to extend human senses and abilities by creating and applying cybernetic extension to the body, to promote the use of cybernetics in cultural events and to defend cyborg rights.
 In 2010, the foundation, based in Mataró (Barcelona), was the overall winner of the Cre@tic Awards, organized by Tecnocampus Mataró.

 In 2012, Spanish film director Rafel Duran Torrent, created a short film about the Cyborg Foundation.
 In 2013, the film won the Grand Jury Prize at the Sundance Film Festival's Focus Forward Filmmakers Competition and was awarded US$100,000.